-First adopted in 1989 as MA-3-89 Renumbered in 1991 as MA-4-91 Updated in 1993 as MA-3-93 Updated in 1995 as MA-2-95 Renumbered in 2011 as MA-2 Issue: Minority affairs issues are an important part of the lifeblood of VVA's membership.
+First adopted in 1989 as MA-3-89 Renumbered in 1991 as MA-4-91 Updated in 1993 as MA-3-93 Updated in 1995 as MA-2-95 Renumbered in 2011 as MA-2

+Issue: Minority affairs issues are an important part of the lifeblood of VVA's membership.

 Background: Regular minority affairs features in The VVA Veteran should be continued.
-There are many resources available for the production of such features and these resources need to be used.
+There are many resources available to produce such features and these resources need to be used.